arneldy/arneldy.github.io/projects/fixcrea_offline.md

 FixCrea Offline uses a linear regression model to approximate an enzymatically-derived result for a given Jaffe-based creatinine result.

-A free calculator written in Javascript can be found [here](https://fixcrea.com) ready for download, along with the abstract.
+A free calculator written in Javascript can be found [here](https://fixcrea.com) ready for download, along with the abstract and paper.

 The github project site with the Jupyter note file and data can be found [here](https://github.com/fixcrea/fixcrea_offline).

 #### Features
-- Simple and easy-to-use user interface.
+- Simple and easy-to-use interface.
 - Works offline with any browser as long as Javascript is enabled.
 - Compatible with SI units (umol/L) or conventional units (mg/dL) with a conversion factor of 88.4.
 - Help and tooltips available on web page: just hover your mouse cursor over parts of the page.